 White Mountains

 Bretton Woods delivers a resort experience that most golf destinations can't touch on non-golf merits alone.
-The Mount Washington Course is the real deal, a restored Donald Ross with serious teeth, and Owl's Nest adds a modern Nicklaus design that punches above its green fee.
-The window is short, May through October, and peak fall weekends book up fast.
-If you're doing this trip, do it right: stay on property, play both marquee courses, and budget a full day for the mountain.
+The Mount Washington Course is a genuine Donald Ross design, restored in 2022 to original specifications.
+Owl's Nest adds a modern Nicklaus II complement at a more accessible rate.
+The window is short -- May through October -- and peak fall weekends book up fast.
+Stay on-property.

 Courses included